NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Pharasma - Moderate Boon.md

-**Moderate Boon** You gain a greater mastery over the energies of life and death.
+You gain a greater mastery over the energies of life and death.

 Your Strikes deal 1 vitality damage to undead.